 As long as you are trying your best to use good form every time you exercise, you will continue to get better and better.
 At this stage of recovery, you will get the most out of your exercises by doing them directly with your therapists – they can use manual therapy techniques to help your limb(s) move with more proper form during each repetition.
 This will help to reinforce proper movement patterns vs. synergistic patterns.

 Summary: Synergistic Movement After Stroke

 Synergistic movements happen when you try to move one body part (like your arm) and end up moving multiple parts (like your arm, hand, and shoulder).

-You can get rid of synergistic movement patterns by practicing therapeutic rehab exercises.
+You can minimize synergistic movement patterns by practicing therapeutic rehab exercises.
 Repetition of these movements helps rewire the brain and ‘separate’ your muscle movements.

-With consistent practice, you will be able to move your arm and only move your arm.
+With consistent practice, you will work towards being able to move your arm and only your arm.